1. When is advisement?

 Students majoring in Geological Sciences, Geophysics, Environmental Science, or Environmental Studies will not be asked to leave the major due to poor academic performance; but poor performance will prompt a student-advisor discussion as to whether the student is pursuing the right career path.
 The Dean’s Office also reserves the right to place low-performing students on Academic Probation or Academic Suspension.

 Marine Science majors have only two chances to earn a C or higher in the following courses: MATH 141 and 142; CHEM 111/L and 112/L; PHYS 201/L or 211/L; PHYS 202/L or 212/L. (Withdrawal with a W does not count as one of those chances.)
-Furthermore, these courses must be completed before the start of the student’s third academic year (fifth major semester) as a marine science major.
+Furthermore, these courses, in addition to MSCI 101 and 102, must be completed before the start of the student’s third academic year (fifth major semester) as a marine science major.
 Students not completing this progression requirement may be required to change majors or petition for an extension.

 7. I’ve been advised; why can’t I register?

-There are a number of reasons a student may not be able to register for a class; the most common are not having turned in a signed advisement form to Jones 108, and carrying a negative balance on the student account.
+There are a number of reasons a student may not be able to register for a class; the most common are 1) not having turned in a signed advisement form to Jones PSC 108, and 2) carrying a negative balance on the student account.
+If you have questions about HOW to register, watch these two registration tutorial videos to learn how to register for classes.
+Schedule Planner and Self-Service Carolina.

-AlcoholEdu – The student may have an Alcohol.edu hold.
+AlcoholEdu hold– The student may have an Alcohol.edu hold.
 Alcohol.edu is an online alcohol education assessment that measures student’s perceptions about alcohol use and abuse prior to arriving on campus and after several weeks on campus.
-For instructions on completing AlcoholEdu, visit AlcoholEdu and Haven.
+For instructions on completing AlcoholEdu, visit AlcoholEdu and Sexual Assault .

-• Advisement Holds – The student may have an advisement hold.
-When attempting to register in Self-Service Carolina (Student>Registration>Add or Drop Classes), the student will be alerted if you still have an advisement hold that is preventing registration.
-To have an advisement hold released the student will need to contact Shelley Schlenk in the SEOE Student Services Office, Jones 108 (email@example.com).
+Advisement Holds – The student may have an advisement hold.
+When attempting to register in Self-Service Carolina, the student will be alerted if you still have an advisement hold that is preventing registration.
+To have an advisement hold released the student will need to contact the Undergraduate Coordinator (Sheri Foxworth) in the SEOE Student Services Office, Jones PSC 108 (firstname.lastname@example.org).

 8. Why can’t I register for a particular course?

-First, check the section number, and click on the CRN to read the fine print (aka course restrictions).
-Sections beginning with a ‘P’ are restricted to the Palmetto College; ‘H’ means Honors College; ‘T’ means Opportunity Scholars.
+First, check the section number, and click on the CRN or course name to read the fine print (aka course restrictions).
+Sections beginning with a letter are restricted to certain student populations and you may not register unless you are part of that population.
+Common letters are ‘H’ means Honors College; ‘T’ means Opportunity Scholars, ‘S’ may be used for a variety of groups.
 None of these subsets offer overrides.

 If the course you are trying for is restricted to another subset (i.e. a particular major or college), you must contact the department offering the course to request an override.

-If you are having difficulty registering for CHEM 111 or 112, and you know you have the necessary prerequisites, try this:
+If you are having difficulty registering for CHEM 111 or 112, and you have the necessary prerequisites (including MATH), try this:

 when you register for CHEM 111, make sure you check the box for the lecture and the box for a CHEM 111L lab section, and then click ‘Add’ so you’re registering for both at the same time.
 The system considers the lab a prereq for the lecture and so will block your registration if you try to register for the lecture only.